Introduction: Tips to optimize Facebook Ads for IOS 14

 For example, to reach iOS 14.5+ users, advertisers will be required to create separate iOS 14 app install campaigns with one ad account per app, nine campaigns per app, and five ad sets per campaign of the same optimization type.[^7]

-Furthermore, Lift Measurement will not be supported for iOS 14 Mobile App Install and Mobile App Events campaigns.
+Furthermore, Lift Measurement will not be supported when optimize Facebook Ads for IOS 14 or for the iOS 14 Mobile App Install and Mobile App Events campaigns.
 And last but not least, reporting of events will be delayed for up to three days after an app is installed.[^8]

 Mobile Web Advertising and Private Click Measurement